 "And construction and building in the Vallejo area may be bottoming out before most other areas," Michael said.

-In Vallejo and other areas hard-hit by the foreclosure crisis, a bottom may have been reached in the housing market and a stabilization and recovery may be starting, he
+In Vallejo and other areas hard-hit by the foreclosure crisis, a bottom may have been reached in the housing market and a stabilization and recovery may be starting, he said.

 The center's California and Metro Forecast predicts job losses statewide will top 1 million before the recession ends this fall, Michael said.
 But in the next few months, the pace of private sector employment is expected to slow even as state and local government layoffs begin, he said.
 He explained that cutbacks in the public sector usually follow a private sector decline.